diksha-shrivastava13/diksha-shrivastava13.github.io/_pages/cv.md

 permalink: /cv/
 title: CV
 nav: true
-nav_order: 5
+nav_order: 6
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: A more formal overview of my work history.
+Use the "PDF" icon to view in pdf format 🙃.
 toc:
   sidebar: left
 ---

+`A more formal overview of my work history.
+Use the "PDF" icon to view in pdf format 🙃.`